JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/crud/index.md

 ![crud_step_18](./steps/step18.png)

-Before running tha app, I have found an issue which needs to be fixed otherwise our code is not going work.
+Before running the app, I have found an issue which needs to be fixed otherwise our code is not going work.

 Open <strong>app.py</strong> goto line number <strong>45</strong> it should be <strong>“Id”</strong>, I should be uppercase.